-Online and digital education, including distance education, concerns are addressed in a variety of ways.
-The aforementioned DEAC, and the College Technology Committee, which has representation from across the campus community, discusses online and digital education issues related to technology.
+Online and digital education concerns, including distance education, are addressed in a variety of ways.
+The aforementioned ODEAC, and the College Technology Committee, which has representation from across the campus community, discusses online and digital education issues related to technology.
 The College Technology committee authors the College's Technology Master Plan, which connects the College's use of technology as part of a high-quality learning environment, to support student equity and achievement.
-DEAC recommends and develops guidelines for faculty and administrators for DE courses, including pedagogical, technical, legal, and organizational best practices.
-However, these guidelines do not provide recommendations concerning the content of online courses, which is the purview of the College Curriculum Committee.
-Since Fall 2019, the Distance Education Faculty Coordinator has served as an exofficio member of the College Curriculum Committee.
-The Distance Education Faculty Coordinator and the Learning Management Specialist are also members of Enrollment Management in order to support the growth and improvement of online enrollments.
-The Distance Education Faculty Coordinator also serves on the Academic Technology Committee - another Academic Senate subcommittee that focuses on instructional technology needs, whose faculty chair is also a member of DEAC, to facilitate collaboration and connection between the committees.
+ODEAC recommends and develops guidelines for faculty and administrators for DE courses, including pedagogical, accreditation, technical, legal, and organizational best practices.
+However, these guidelines do not provide recommendations concerning the content of online and hybrid courses, which is the purview of the College Curriculum Committee.
+Since Fall 2019, the Distance Education Faculty Coordinator has served as an ex-officio member of the College Curriculum Committee.
+The Distance Education Faculty Coordinator Hanagement in order to support the growth and improvement of online and hybrid enrollments.
+The Distance Education Faculty Coordinator also serves on the Academic Technology Committee - another Academic Senate subcommittee that focuses on instructional technology committee.
+The chair of the Academic Technology Committee is also a member of ODEAC; this facilitates collaboration and connection between the committees.